wilson1yan/VideoGPT/README.md

 * `--sequence_length 16`: temporal resolution, or video clip length

 ## Sampling VideoGPT
-After training, the VideoGPT model can be sampled using the `scripts/sample_videogpt.py`.
+VideoGPT models can be sampled using the `scripts/sample_videogpt.py`.
+You can specify a path to a checkpoint during training, or the name of a pretrained model.
 You may need to install `ffmpeg`: `sudo apt-get install ffmpeg`

+## Evaluation
+Evaluation is done primarily using [Frechet Video Distance (FVD)](https://arxiv.org/abs/1812.01717) for BAIR and Kinetics, and [Inception Score](https://arxiv.org/abs/1606.03498) for UCF-101.
+Inception Score can be computed by generating samples and using the code from the [TGANv2 repo](https://github.com/pfnet-research/tgan2).
+FVD can be computed through `python scripts/compute_fvd.py`, which runs a PyTorch-ported version of the [original codebase](https://github.com/google-research/google-research/tree/master/frechet_video_distance)

 ## Reproducing Paper Results
 Note that this repo is primarily designed for simplicity and extending off of our method.
 Reproducing the full paper results can be done using code found at a [separate repo](https://github.com/wilson1yan/VideoGPT-Paper).
 However, be aware that the code is not as clean.